Introduction to Python

 does not have to be called self

 , it can have any name, but within each class it must always be the same.
-But by convention we usually use self
+But by convention, self

 class Persona:def __init__(yo_mismo, nombre, edad):yo_mismo.nombre = nombreyo_mismo.edad = edaddef saludar(yo_mismo):print(f'Hola mi nombre es {yo_mismo.nombre} y tengo {yo_mismo.edad} años')objeto_persona = Persona("Miguel", 36)objeto_persona.saludar()